-[Most of our series are written a year in advance of publication, so nothing is mentioned here about Covid 19 and its impact on churches.]
+[Most of our series are written two to three years in advance of publication, so nothing is mentioned here about Covid 19 and its impact on churches.]

 First, a reminder about why Cory Asbury said he wrote ‘Reckless Love’ –